 The Need for Comprehensive Action

-Sanctions are an important tool, but they must be part of a comprehensive strategy to address the multiple layers of conflict in the DRC.
+Sanctions are crucial but need to be part of a broader strategy for the DRC’s complex conflicts..
 Engaging regional actors and fostering dialogue among all stakeholders can help mitigate the ongoing violence and support political solutions.

-Moreover, addressing the root causes of conflict, such as poverty, governance issues, and resource inequalities, is crucial in preventing future escalations.
+Tackling root causes of conflict like poverty and governance issues is vital to prevent future escalations.
 The global community must focus not only on punitive measures but also on development strategies that empower local communities.

 Conclusion

 The call for international sanctions against Rwanda represents a significant moment for the DRC and the broader Central African region.
 As humanitarian crises continue to deepen, the need for decisive action grows more urgent.
-President Tshisekedi’s appeal serves as a reminder that the global community must unite to address these crises with both immediate and long-term strategies in mind.
+President Tshisekedi urges global unity to tackle crises with immediate and long-term strategies.

 For a more detailed examination of the humanitarian impact in the DRC and the implications of international actions, refer to Amnesty International and Human Rights Watch.